 What will happen if you do?
 Something interesting.
 Try it and find out.

-Text copyright 2007 Freddie Yam.
-Image by AI.
+Text copyright 2007, 2025 Freddie Yam.
+Image generated by AI; ineligible for copyright protection.